Quentin McCord: Canadian Football League

 McCord was out of football in 2005; however, he signed with the Winnipeg Blue Bombers of the Canadian Football League in 2006.
 On April 20, he re-signed with the Blue Bombers, however, he was later released.
 On September 2, McCord was signed by the Edmonton Eskimos.
 He was released, and then re-signed on October 2.
 He remained with the club until April 10, 2008, when he was released a final time.

 af2

 In 2009, McCord joined Arena Football League's developmental league af2 and was assigned to the Kentucky Horsemen.

-Personal
+Personal life

 McCord died on August 13, 2020, at the age of 42.